yownas/lcm-webui/README.md

 Create a venv and install requirements.

+Install python from here (https://www.python.org/downloads/) (Tested with version 3.10).
+Download this repo with git (recommended) or as a zip file.
+Open a cmd (Windows) or bash (Linux) prompt and go to the folder containing the webui and create a virtual env for python.

 `python -m venv venv`

+Activate it.

 `source venv/bin/activate` (Linux) or `source venv\Scripts\activate.bat` (Windows)

+Install pytorch from (https://pytorch.org).
+Select Stable, your OS, Pip, Python and compute platform that match your computer.

+Install the rest of the requirements.

 `pip install -r requirements.txt`